 2. Regular Physical Activity (The Natural Stress Remedy)

 How to do it: Aim for 150 minutes of moderate activity per week (e.g., brisk walking for 30 minutes, 5 times a week).
 Even a 10-20 minute walk reduces stress immediately.
-If anxiety is high, start gently: walking in nature is preferable to strenuous running, which can feel too similar to the stress response.
+If anxiety is high, start gently: walking in nature is preferable to strenuous running, which might feel too similar to the stress response.
 Want a structured plan?
 We have a biohacking calculator that can help build a routine.

 3. Quality Sleep (The Foundation for Everything Else)